Ofeksror/BugTracker/README.md

   - Can manage the team by adding or removing members from the team, or changing the roles of members
   - Can add or remove new projects
   - Can accept, delete or modify new and existing tickets

-A user simply registers himself as a new account, filling out his personal information and contact information.